 So, if you’re going to read each paragraph carefully, then it makes sense to deal with all the questions you can so that you don’t need to keep returning and re-reading.

 I should point out here that most IELTS Reading texts (in the Academic test and Section 3 of General) have 2-4 different types of questions.
 So you might have Match Headings, Multiple Choice and True, False, Not Given.
-In the reading in our video, we tackled Match Information, Match Features and Sentence Completion.
+In the reading in our video about IELTS reading strategy, we tackled Match Information, Match Features and Sentence Completion.
 In the downloadable sample below, there’s also an extra Multiple Choice question.

 That’s why this strategy can be so handy!
-If you train yourself to read actively and to resist the urge to go back and re-read over and over, you’ll find the paragraph by paragraph strategy a winner.
+If you train yourself to read actively and to resist the urge to go back and re-read over and over, you’ll find the paragraph-by-paragraph IELTS reading strategy a winner.

 Download the E2 IELTS Topic Toolkit: Art